 The Windform company’s 3D printers were used to print the prototype of the electric superbike Energica.
 The competition of so many companies has led to them developing carbon fiber or glass fiber nylon composites.
 Though, BASF and Arkema are companies which are manufacturing in this segment, the market leader is the CRP Group (Italian), notably its Windform segment for PBF.
 Composite powders developed by all these companies have been used in building aerospace and automotive prototypes.

 The success of composite materials being printed on 3D printers will lead to 3D printing a commercially successful technology.
-Continuous fiber composites using glass and carbon fiber composites can replace many conventional processes and materials, as these have a very good strength to weight ratio.
-This enables composite materials to be used in many fields, especially aerospace as well as automotive industries.
+However, continuous fiber composites using glass and carbon fiber composites can replace many conventional processes and materials, as these have a very good strength to weight ratio.
+However, whether it is really eco-friendly or not is still a myth.
+Nevertheless, it enables composite materials to be used in many fields, especially aerospace as well as automotive industries.